 Do not submit a Cover Letter.
 Just include the text in the box "Comments for the Editor".

-Authors’ information includes: Name, degree, current position and institution.
+Authors’ information includes: Name, degree, current position, institution, and e-mail.

 Abstract is structured ALWAYS in the following subheadings: Objective, Methods, Results, Conclusion.